 • Trash-talking former employers

 • Outspoken views on politics, religion, or other sensitive subjects

-Don’t Let a LinkedIn Profile Replace a Resume
+Don’t Let a LinkedIn Profile Replace Your Resume.

 Regardless of how you find a job posting, you will still need to provide the company with a resume.
-A LinkedIn profile should not replace a resume, but instead, complement it, and entice readers to request your formal job application document.
+A LinkedIn profile should not replace your resume but instead, complement it and entice readers to request your formal job application document.

 • A resume allows you to share specific accomplishments.
 Use it to demonstrate numbers and facts when incorporating your achievements.

 • Your resume should include your personal contact information (address, phone number, address, and email), whereas you should never advertise those items publicly on LinkedIn.
 Use private messaging on LinkedIn to talk safely with other individuals or companies.